Borabu Constituency

 Borabu is a constituency in Kenya.
 It is one of the four constituencies in Nyamira County.
 It was established prior to the 2013 general elections.
-It was initially part of North Mugirango/Borabu Constituency.
+It was initially part of North Mugirango (Borabu).

 Wards

 Borabu Constituency has four electoral wards, namely: Esise, Mekenene, Kiabonyoru and Nyansiongo.

 Borabu Sub-county

 Borabu Constituency shares common boundaries with Borabu Sub-county.
-The Sub-county is headed by the sub-county administrator, appointed by a County Public Service Board.
+The sub-county is headed by the Deputy County Commissioner under the Ministry of Interior and National Government.